Drug policy of Sweden: Imprisonment for drug crimes

 In 2004, Sweden had 84 people per 100,000 in either prison or remand prison.
 This is less than the average for the OECD (132 people per 100,000) and much less than the number for the United States (725 per 100,000).
 The average number of prisoners per day is 4700.
-Minor drug related crimes, like own use of illegal drugs, provides only a daily fine but means that the person ends up in the Police records.
-If the penalty was only fines the police erase the penalty from the Police record after 5 years.
-Some employers and others can demand an extract from Police records e.g. before employment.
+Minor drug related offences, such as personal use of illegal drugs, provides only a fine but will result in a police record.
+If the penalty was only fines the police erase the record after five years.
+Some employers and others can demand an extract from police records e.g. before employment.